 Montreal is a city of many opportunities for food recuperation ie. dumpster diving.
 Laws do not prevent it and the general opinion is generally positive about this food activism.
-People of any ages would go out at night on bikes with large bagpacks and jump in various fruit shops, bakeries and grocerie shops to find edibles many products still in perfect condition or only slightly bruised to bring back home.
-It is now a food solution that many students and young worker would use to complement a basic grocery purchase every week.
+People of any age would go out at night on bikes with large backpacks and jump in various fruit shops, bakeries, and grocery shops dumpsters to find edibles many products still in perfect condition or only slightly bruised to bring back home.
+It is now a food solution that many students and young workers would use to complement a basic grocery purchase every week.

 First, at the Amandine bakery, a red carpet isolate the rest of the things in the container to present only the almond croissants I found, as if it was prepared for the dumpster divers to come.

 Second, the small organic grocery shop next to Lafontaine park had many type of trash/recycling/compost and a lot of bread and bananas.
 I created a semi-circle of cardboard boxes and placed as a shrine with the edible products.

 Third, the fruit shop Roger next to my house had many stinky wet dumpsters with corn, watermelon, squashes, ... etc. The top surfaces of the dumpster bins acted as an altar for the symmetrical installation.

 The next morning, an amazing breakfast took place with the found food.
 I created a Nature Morte tableau with the cooked and uncooked food.